University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/github_repositories_practical/github_repositories_practical.md

 * Go to the original repo (not your fork) - notice that the "pull request" tab now shows some numbers.
 Click it and find your pull request
 * Go to your issue - you should be able to see the linked pull request

+# Extras

+* Try editing the README on GitHub as well as locally.
+Try editing different lines then push/pulling.
+Try editing the same line then push/pulling
+* Tags are a label for a commit, and are useful for things like "tagging a release".
+It's easier than memorising a date or a hash.
+Try making some tags for your repository.
+Google for help on GitHub tags to find out the steps
+* Read some closed issues on the bioinformatics GitHub projects above.
+Notice how they often involve conversations over long periods of time.